What is a W2 Form: Everything You Need to Know

 - AA, BB, and EE refer to various designated Roth contributions,

 - DD – denotes the cost of employer-sponsored health coverage

-Box 13 contains three checkable boxes, which will be marked if any of the following situations apply to your employment tenure: A Statutory Employee is one whose income qualifies for the Social Security and Medicare tax, but does not get taxed in regards to federal taxes.
-Retirement Plan will be checked if the employee participated in the employer’s retirement plan, and Third-Party Sick Pay will be checked if the employee was paid by the company’s third party insurance provider.
+Box 13 contains three checkable boxes, which will be marked if any of the following situations apply to your employment tenure: A Statutory Employee is one whose income qualifies for the Social Security and Medicare tax, but does not get taxed in regard to federal taxes.
+Retirement Plan will be checked if the employee participated in the employer’s retirement plan, and Third-Party Sick Pay will be checked if the employee was paid by the company’s third-party insurance provider.

 Box 14 contains any other information not specifically covered in the other boxes, and acts as a “catch-all” space often left blank intentionally.

-Box 20 refers to the legal name of the local, city or other state in regards to the tax being reported in Box 19 and may also contain information regarding state disability payments.
+Box 20 refers to the legal name of the local, city or other state in regard to the tax being reported in Box 19 and may also contain information regarding state disability payments.